mozilla/gecko-dev/docs/setup/linux_build.rst

 -  For Debian-based Linux (such as Ubuntu): ``sudo apt update && sudo apt install curl python3 python3-pip git``
 -  For Fedora Linux: ``sudo dnf install python3 python3-pip git``

-If you need a version of Python that your package manager doesn't have (e.g.: the provided Python 3 is too old, or you want Python 2 but it's not available), then you can use `pyenv <https://github.com/pyenv/pyenv>`_, assuming that your system is supported.
+If you need a version of Python that your package manager doesn't have, then you can use `pyenv <https://github.com/pyenv/pyenv>`_, assuming that your system is supported.